-- Ensure that the surveyors and helpers engaged in site demarcation properly understand the scope of works and recommendations of this report; - qualified surveyors shall be engaged in site demarcation; - accurate and reliable equipment shall be used to minimize errors; and - carrying out the works during the day time.
+- During the initial set out survey, mark the limits of the plot as accurately as possible to avoid damaging or removing vegetation not intersecting with the plot; - Ensure that the surveyors and helpers engaged in site demarcation properly understand the scope of works and recommendations of this report; - qualified surveyors shall be engaged in site demarcation; - hazardous waste used during site demarcation and fencing such as empty spray paint containers shall not be discarded haphazardly.
+These will have to be managed as per the Section 2.3.15. - accurate and reliable equipment shall be used to minimize errors; and - carrying out the works during the day time.